3/16/08

 Summary

-prostitution I am appalled that the Trafficking Victims Protection Act of 2000
+in prostitution I am appalled that the Trafficking Victims Protection

-which this Bill seeks to reauthorize (as did the 2005 Reauthorization Act for 2
+Act of 2000 which this Bill seeks to reauthorize (as did the 2005 Reauthorization

-years) includes in its definition of trafficking, in private consenting adult
+Act for 2 years) includes in its definition of trafficking, in private

-private consenting adult sex acts.
-Further it may be
+in private consenting adult sex acts.
+Further it may be unconstitutional

-gain, recruits, harbors, transports, provides, or obtains a person for the
+financial gain, recruits, harbors, transports, provides, or obtains a

 SEVERE FORMS OF TRAFFICKING - "Severe" means if by force, fraud or coercion.